Charity website design for Killearn Heritage Trail

 - Compatibility with all browsers and devices.
 I provide a good baseline experience for users of older browsers as standard.

-Since this is a charity website there were additional legal and funding criteria:
+Since this is a charity website design there were additional legal and funding criteria:

-- UK government laws stipulate non-profit websites should meet WCAG 2.1 regulations for accessibility.
+- UK government laws stipulate a charity website design should meet WCAG 2.1 regulations for accessibility.

 - An educational requirement, to meet Lottery funding guidelines.
 For this, I suggested training users through screen-sharing sessions and embedded reference videos.